eldar-tree/spinacho-docs/README.md

 Default collection can be changed or removed at any time.
 You can switch between different collections seamlessly.

 #### Feature overview

-- View any NFT from any subscribed collection with the `show` command.
-If there is a default collection, calling `/show ${id}` will assume you're looking for a token from the default collection.
-You can also specify a collection ticker: `/show ${ticker} ${id}` to see an NFT from any of the subscribed collections.
+- Realtime mint notifications
-- Receive realtime notifications about marketplace events
+- Realtime notifications about marketplace events
     - Here is a list of supported marketplaces with a list of supported events from each
         - NFTKey
             - Listing